-The following table sets forth the Company's estimates (other than the SEC registration fee) of the expenses in connection with the issuance and distribution of the shares of Common Stock being registered:
+The following table sets forth the Company's estimates (other than the SEC registration fee) of the expenses in connection with the issuance and distribution of the shares of Common Stock being registered.
+None of the following expenses are being paid by the Selling Stockholders.